 Mountain Shadows is a one-of-a-kind resort featuring ever-changing art exhibitions at The Gallery.
 John Reyes, the resort’s on-site curator, is highly acclaimed for his ability to compose museum-quality exhibitions.
 The resort often hosts receptions for new shows, giving guests the opportunity to meet the artists.

 Frank Lloyd Wright and his apprentices constructed Taliesin West from the ground up using desert rocks and sand from washes that wind through the McDowell Mountain foothills.
 Built as Wright’s personal home in the 1930s, the stunning buildings are packed with detail and still serve as a working architectural school.

 Scottsdale Public Art

 Scottsdale’s public art collection boasts nearly 100 pieces by famed artists such as James Turrell, Robert Indiana, Jamie Carpenter and Ed Mell.
-The newest piece, One-Eyed Jack, sits on the corner of Indian School Rd. and N. Marshall Way.
-The best part: many of these works of art are located right in Old Town, so you can take a self-guided walking tour.
+The newest series, Traceries, is found along the south bank of Scottsdale Waterfront between Goldwater Blvd. and Scottsdale Rd.
+The best part: many of these works of art are located right in Old Town, so visitors can take a self-guided walking tour.